gmjjatin/baala-fde76/content/pages/index.md

     section_id: hero_section
     background_image: images/bursera-graveolens-spanish-holy-tree-plant-water-rocks.jpg
     background_image_opacity: 65
-    content: "# Pure Incense Pure Magic\n\nWe have created incense products keeping in mind the spiritual essence of our country and \n\nthe age-old practice\_of meditation and the natural ways of health keeping.
-Hence the base is ayurvedic and natural herbs.
+    content: "# Pure Incense Pure Magic\n\nWe have created incense products keeping in mind the spiritual essence of our country and\n\nthe age-old practice\_of meditation and the natural ways of health keeping. \n\nHence the base is ayurvedic and natural herbs.
 That's why we call Baala a Divine Connection.\n"
     actions:
       - title: See all items
         url: /store